Logicalis/PolypusDatasources/README.md

   - Other API interfaces and data transport, such as AMQP.
   - High availability with clustering.
   - Streams of data
+  - Support for Big Data (queries that can't return in real time, must be processed as a job)
+  - Adapters works as plugins (all adapters code inside the project will make the dependencies grow) -Maybe adapters working as protocols will allow to implement they in different programing languages.

 Adapters to be implemented:
  - MongoDB